fuseainl/attendee/docs/transcription.md

 #### Notes

 - No credentials are needed in the Attendee dashboard
-- Your service must respond synchronously (long polling) within the timeout period
+- Your service must respond asynchronously within the timeout period
 - Audio is sent as raw PCM format (16-bit linear PCM, mono)
 - The sample rate varies based on the meeting source (typically 16000 Hz or 32000 Hz)
 - Word-level timestamps are supported if your service provides them